 The same goes for boots.
 The feet can easily be damaged in an accident, especially the ankles.
 Protect your feet by wearing appropriate boots for the type of riding you’ll be doing.
 A pair of Nike’s might do well on the court, but on the road, the only thing the Jumpman’s going to give you is an injury.

-A rider should wear the appropriate gear for the type of riding they do, so a rundown of the many different types of each gear would prove useful in this aspect.
+A rider in Vietnam should wear the appropriate gear for the type of riding they do.
+A rundown of the many different types of each gear would prove useful in this aspect.
 Let’s start with the most important.

 Mind Your Head

-A helmet is the most important piece of gear.
+A helmet is the most important piece of gear not just in Vietnam but in all countries.
 We’ll only be covering helmets that provide full coverage.
 How does a rider know which type of helmet is best suited for an adventure riding trip in Vietnam?

 Introducing first, the most popular – the full-face helmet.
 Full-face helmets are the largest category ranging from decked out full tuck race protection to trendy lids for weekend rides.
 A full-face helmet looks exactly like it sounds: it provides a full face and head protection.
 If you’re a supersport or naked bike rider, this one’s for you.